 - But if you have the ability to arrange larger than 50-gallon, it is better

 When considering water chemistry, Calcium Content Magnesium Content & Alkalinity are the three major chemical parameters.
-These three chemical parameters help to the growth of the skeleton of Acanthophyllia Coral.
+These three chemical parameters help the growth of the skeleton of Acanthophyllia Coral.

 Ammonia, Nitrate, Nitrite and Phosphate level